THE TIMES OF THE GENTILES

-The times of the Gentiles came to an end at this point as Jerusalem and the Jews ceased to be trampled down by Gentile forces.
+The times of the Gentiles came to an end at this point, as Jerusalem and the Jews ceased to be trampled down by Gentile forces.

 If the demise of the Gentile Beast powers was going to be immediately followed by the Kingdom of God, the prophecy in Dan 2 would say that the feet of the statue were struck by the "great mountain".
-Rather, it says that the feet are struck by a "stone that became a great mountain".
+Rather, it says that the feet were struck by a "stone that became a great mountain".

-Instead, these are the fulfilments of prophecy the Churches ought to be proclaiming:
+Rather, these are the fulfilments of prophecy the Churches ought to be proclaiming:

 1) The restoration of the nation of Israel.

 2) The ongoing demise of Babylon/Christianity and the other Beast powers that for so long trampled down Jerusalem and persecuted the Jews.